 This chapter introduces the principles of shadow patterning.
 The necessary equations for fine control of the process are described.
-This is followed by a description of selected design patterns to made for the purpose of forming Josephson Junctions, followed by the experimental realisation of these designs.
-The chapter ends with a design scheme for the in-situ contacting of an epitaxial layer of Pb to Au, followed by its experimental realisation.
+This is followed by a description of selected design patterns to made for the purpose of forming Josephson Junctions, and the experimental realisation of these designs.
+The chapter ends with a design scheme for the in-situ contacting of an epitaxial Pb layer of lead to gold Au, followed by its experimental realisation.